 Let’s have amazing coffee without caffeine, but let’s also do this with out chemicals.
 This might sound obvious, but almost all decaf is actually decaffeinated with methylene chloride or ethyl acetate.
 The Swiss Water Process is unique!
-With a special patent they use water temperature and various pressures to extract 99.9% of the caffeine out of coffee naturally.
+With a special patent, they use water temperature and various pressures to extract 99.9% of the caffeine out of coffee naturally.
 This also doesn’t impart harsh flavors or medicinal defects in the coffee like other methods can.
 We only carry Swiss Water’s decaf coffees while still maintaining our seasonal buying practices.
-This means we ship our coffee to be decaffeinated or we buy coffee that has been shipped to the Swiss Water facility.
-Enjoy proper high quality decaf!
+Which means we ship our coffee to be decaffeinated or we buy coffee that was shipped to the Swiss Water facility.
+Enjoy proper high-quality decaf!

 Try this coffee with your French press at home.